Paul Martin, DVM

 Mark Bramwell, DVM

 Dr. Mark Bramwell was born while his father, Kliff Bramwell, was still in veterinary school at Washington State University.
 He grew up in Lewisville, riding horses and raising Holstein steers.
 He graduated from Rigby High School in 1993.
 He served a Spanish speaking mission for the Church of Jesus Christ of Latter-Day Saints for two years in Honduras, Central America.
 He met his beautiful and amazing wife, Mindy, shortly thereafter at BYU-Idaho.
 He spent two years studying at Idaho State University followed by four years at the College of Veterinary Medicine at Washington State University, graduating in 2003.
 He worked for a mixed animal practice in Roseburg, Oregon for two years.
 While there, he adopted his first son.
 In 2005, he then moved his little family to Rigby to work at South Fork Animal Clinic with his father.
 He now enjoys a family of 2 boys, 2 girls, daughter-in-law.
 He tolerates the family’s 30 animals – 10 goats, 5 dogs, 5 chickens, 3 cats, 2 ponies, 4 horses, and a donkey named Norman.
 Of the 30 animals, 29 have been acquired by his sweet wife.

 Jared Hamilton, DVM

 Dr. Jared Hamilton grew up in a small town in central Utah.
 He enjoyed raising sheep, riding horses, and working for a local rancher.
 After graduating high school he attended Southern Utah University, and then Washington State University where he earned his DVM degree in 2018.
 Jared enjoys the variety of mixed animal practice and the new adventure that every day is for a veterinarian.
 He particularly enjoys small animal surgery, cattle work, and the occasional horse.
 He and his wife have three daughters that keep them on their toes.
-In his free time Jared enjoys doing anything outside, but really likes hunting, fishing, and swearing at his dog.
-He is excited to get to know the people here in Rigby and see everything the area has to offer.
+In his free time Jared enjoys doing anything outside, but really likes hunting, fly fishing, and swearing at his dog.